My impact

 Reflection

-The trust frame was right.
-I'd establish it on day one next time.
+The trust frame held up.
+I'd establish it earlier next time.

 More case studies